Versality of Brill-Noether flags and degeneracy loci of twice-marked curves: Brill-Noether degeneracy loci

 In the proof of Theorem \ref{thm:bnDegen}, the replacement of a line bundle $L$ by $L(ap + bq)$ has the effect of sliding the graph of $\pi$ down $a$ steps and to the right $b$ steps.
 We will want to do this in such a way that the portion in $\NN \times \NN$ is the graph of a permutation of $[0,n]$ for some integer $n$.
 The dashed squares in Figure \ref{fig:dpToPerm} show what we are looking for: squares that enclose the graph of a permutation.
-The following Lemma formalizes how such squares can be found.
+The following Lemma formalizes how such squares can be found, and follows from examining the construction in the proof of Lemma \ref{lem:uniqueConfined}.

 \begin{lemma} Let $\pi$ be the $(d,g)$-confined permutation associated to a dot pattern $\Pi$ of size $r+1$, and let $a_r, b_r$ be the largest row and largest column occurring in $\Pi$, respectively.
 Then $\pi$ restricts to a bijection $[d-g-b_r, a_r] \to [d-g-a_r, b_r]$, and $\pi(n) = d-g-n$ for all $n$ such that $n < d-g-b_r$ or $n > a_r$.
 Also, $\pi$ is decreasing on $[a_r, \infty)$, and $\pi^{-1}$ is decreasing on $[b_r, \infty)$. \end{lemma}